 – steve blank (@sgblank) June 20, 2013

 In 2012 I was awarded a GEAP scholarship by Deusto Business School at Deusto University in Bilbao, Spain.

 Faculty and mentors included startup legends like Chris Shipley – founder of the DEMO conference, Diane Greene – co-founder of VMWare, Doug Solomon – former CTO of IDEO and current IDEO Fellow, Alex Cruz – CEO of Vueling and Dave Siffry – founder of Technorati.

-In 2011 I founded what is my latest real startup to date, “Gauss – The People Magnet” which got me invited to LeWeb 2011, SxSW 2012 by TechCocktail, London Web Summit 2012, Monaco Media Forum and more, landed us on the front page of The New York Times and on CNN naming us possibly the next big thing after Facebook, Business Insider, TechCrunch, Forbes, and numerous other international renowned media.
+In 2011 I founded “Gauss – The People Magnet” which got me invited to LeWeb 2011, SxSW 2012 by TechCocktail, London Web Summit 2012, Monaco Media Forum and more, landed us on the front page of The New York Times and on CNN naming us possibly the next big thing after Facebook, Business Insider, TechCrunch, Forbes, and numerous other international renowned media.
 We also won the “People’s Choice” award at the Nordic Startup Awards 2012.
-Yay, the vanity.
+Yay, vanity metrics.

-It was sort of a big deal.
+It was sort of a big deal at the time.
 Despite of all of this, it ended in early 2013.
 It nearly broke my back.

 “[…] Social discovery on location is hot right now, see Highlight, Glancee, Sonar etc. It’s an early market so these guys [Gauss – The People Magnet] have a good as chance as any if they get it right.” – Mike Butcher, TechCrunch.com